 - Other costs may include translation and photocopying charges, fees for getting the documents required for the visa application (such as passport, police certificates, birth certificates, etc.).

 - Filing Form I-485 Application to Register Permanent Residence or to Adjust Status

-$325USD plus $70 biometrics services fee if you are 14 years of age or older.
-If you are under 14 years of age, the fee is $225 with no biometric services fee.
-If you are 79 years of age or older, the fee is $325 with no biometrics services fee.
+$985 plus $85 biometric fee for a total of $1070 if you are 14 years of age or older.
+If you are under 14 years of age, and are filing with the I-485 application of at least one parent have a fee total of $635; if not filing with the I-485 application of at least one parent have a fee total of $985.
+If you are 79 years of age or older, the fee is $985 with no biometrics services fee.